maptiler/maptiler-geocoding-control/README.md

 The _MapTiler Geocoding control_ implements a powerful search box in your maps or online forms, enabling your application users to find any place on Earth down to individual addresses.
 Use the search box control with [MapTiler SDK JS](https://docs.maptiler.com/sdk-js/) (or other map libraries like [Leaflet](https://docs.maptiler.com/leaflet/), [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js), [OpenLayers](https://docs.maptiler.com/openlayers/)).

+> ⚠️ _MapTiler Geocoding control_ v3 support for _Leaflet_ (v1 and v2) and _OpenLayers_ is to be added soon.
+In the meantime, please use _MapTiler Geocoding control_ v2 with these map libraries.

 ## Why?

 The _Geocoding control_ uses the [MapTiler Geocoding API](https://www.maptiler.com/cloud/geocoding/).
 You can use the API directly from your web or backend applications or use the [API Client JS](https://docs.maptiler.com/client-js/) library.

-With this control, users of
-mapping application can:
+With this control, users of mapping application can:

 - Find any place on Earth (States, Cities, Streets, Addresses, POIs, ...) down to the address level
 - Find and identify objects or place names using a coordinate pair or a single mouse click (reverse geocoding)
 - Restrict the search area to a specific country, bounding box, or proximity
 - Highlight searched results on the map (marker or full geometry)